mordentral/VRExpansionPlugin/README.md

 ### How do I install it? ###

+Option 1:
+Go to forum thread and downloaded the pre-built binary version for the engine version you are using (not updated with every daily change, only weekly or with large patches).

+Install it into your Engine/Plugins directoy or ProjectName/Plugins Directory.

+Option 2:
 * Clone Or Download Zip and extract this repository to a folder named "VRExpansionPlugin" in your "ProjectName/Plugins" directory, create this directory if it is missing.

 * Add the VRExpansionPlugin to your projects PublicDependencyModuleNames in the projects build.cs if you have c++ code included.